Bosniaks: Religion

 The Bosnian Muslims (Bosniaks) are traditionally and predominantly Sunni Muslim.
-Historically Sufism has also played a significant role among the Bosnian Muslims who tended to favor more mainstream Sunni orders such as the Naqshbandiyya, Rifa'i and Qadiriyya.
+Historically, Sufism has also played a significant role among the Bosnian Muslims who tended to favour more mainstream Sunni orders such as the Naqshbandiyya, Rifa'i and Qadiriyya.
 There are also Bosniaks who can be categorized as Nondenominational Muslims and Cultural Muslims.
 The Bosnian Islamic community has also been influenced by other currents within Islam than the one in Bosnia and Herzegovina prevailing Hanafi school, especially since the 1990s war.
 The position of Sufism in Bosnia during the Ottoman era was legally the same as in other parts of the empire.
 Bosnian Sufis produced literature, often in oriental languages (Arabic and Turkish), although a few also wrote in Serbo-Croatian, such as Abdurrahman Sirri (1785–1846/47) and Abdulwahāb Žepčewī (1773–1821).
-Another Sufi from Bosnia was Sheikh Hali Hamza, whose doctrines were considered to contradict the official interpretation of Islam.
+Another Sufi from Bosnia was Sheikh Hamza Bali, whose doctrines were considered to contradict the official interpretation of Islam.
 His supporters hamzevije formed a religious movement that is often described as a sect closely related to the tariqa of bajrami-melami.
 Another prominent Bosniak Sufi was Hasan Kafi Pruščak, a Sufi thinker and the most prominent figure of the scientific literature and intellectual life of the 16th century Bosniaks.

 In a 1998 public opinion poll, 78.3% of Bosniaks in the Federation of Bosnia and Herzegovina declared themselves to be religious.
 Bosnian Muslims tend to often be described as moderate, secular and European-oriented compared to other Muslim groups.
 Bosniaks have been described as "Cultural Muslims" or "Progressive Muslims".

 Kjell Magnusson points out that religion played a major role in the processes that shaped the national movements and the formation of the new states in the Balkans after the Ottoman retreat, since the Ottomans distinguished peoples after their religious affiliations.
-Although religion only plays a minor role in the daily lives of the ethnic groups of Bosnia and Herzegovina today, the following stereotypes are still rather current, namely, that the Serbs are Orthodox, the Croats Catholic and the Bosniaks Muslim; those native Bosnians who remained Christian and did not convert to Islam over time came to identify as ethnic Serb or Croat, helping to explain the apparent ethnic mix in Bosnia-Herzegovina.
+Although religion seemingly has a smaller role in the daily lives of the ethnic groups of Bosnia and Herzegovina today, the following stereotypes are still rather current, namely, that the Serbs are Orthodox, the Croats Catholic and the Bosniaks Muslim; those native Bosnians who remained Christian and did not convert to Islam over time came to identify as ethnic Serb or Croat, helping to explain the apparent ethnic mix in Bosnia-Herzegovina.
 Still, however, there are a few individuals who violate the aforementioned pattern and practice other religions actively, often due to intermarriage.